 - The safe use and disposal of sharps.

-The Department of Health (DH) has also published a Code of Practice on the prevention and control of infections which is relevant to all practices providing minor surgery (and for that matter any service which requires the use of sterile instruments).
+The Department of Health and Social Care (DHSC) has also published a Code of Practice on the prevention and control of infections which is relevant to all practices providing minor surgery (and any service which requires the use of sterile instruments) .
 The code requires that:

 - A designated person is responsible within the practice, to manage and monitor the control of infection.